Q: How do companies that provide a best-in-class customer experience organize themselves to be customer-centric?

 Only after these questions have been answered, according to Logan, should one begin determining who reports to whom to construct a conventional organizational structure.
-The E Source Customer Experience Organizational Structure Questionnaire provides some other key questions for discussion, which can help you arrive at a more effective organizational structure.
-And understanding that organizational structure is an outcome of strategy, rather than the reverse; Logan suggests the following guidelines for organizational design:
+Understanding that organizational structure is an outcome of strategy, rather than the reverse.
+Logan suggests the following guidelines for organizational design:

 - Begin with strategy.